navi7/blog/source/_posts/2013-02-28-basics-of-c-plus-plus-and-visual-studio-part-2.markdown

 [here](http://www.cplusplus.com/reference/iostream/cerr/).
 We also return some other value that is not zero (zero usually means *all OK*).

-If, on the other hand, the file stream is opened, we can continue to use it.ž Let's assume that file `filename.txt` contains some integer numbers.
+If, on the other hand, the file stream is opened, we can continue to use it.
+Let's assume that file `filename.txt` contains some integer numbers.
 Then we can read those numbers in a loop with an extraction operator `>>`.